Ekphrasis XII 2023 Online Exhibition

 SET 6.
 Visual Artist Initiators and their Writer Responders

 Q. LAURA CORBEN, Mercy.
-Response by poet MAUREEN EPPSTEIN: Title.
+Response by poet MAUREEN EPPSTEIN: "We Knew".

-R. PAT TOTH-SMITH, Cub Brothers.
-Response by author HOLLY TANNEN: Title.
+R. PAT TOTH-SMITH, Bear Cub Brothers.
+Response by author HOLLY TANNEN: "Benjie"

 T. JOSEPH DUVIVIER, Journey's End.
-Response by author BILL MANN: Title.
+Response by author BILL MANN: "Human Meteorite Haiku"

 SET 6.
 Visual Artist Initiators and their Writer Responders

 Q. LAURA CORBEN, Mercy.
-Response by poet MAUREEN EPPSTEIN: Title.
+Response by poet MAUREEN EPPSTEIN: "We Knew".

-R. PAT TOTH-SMITH, Cub Brothers.
-Response by author HOLLY TANNEN: Title.
+R. PAT TOTH-SMITH, Bear Cub Brothers.
+Response by author HOLLY TANNEN: "Benjie"

 T. JOSEPH DUVIVIER, Journey's End.
-Response by author BILL MANN: Title.
+Response by author BILL MANN: "Human Meteorite Haiku"

 Q. Initiating artist LAURA CORBEN: